Boko Haram's aim is to impose Sharia law in Nigeria

 How long has it been around?

-The group was founded 12 years ago by Mohammed Yusuf, a charismatic cleric who called for a pure Islamic state in Nigeria.
-Police killed him in 2009 in an incident captured on video and posted to the Internet.
+The group was founded 14 years ago by Mohammed Yusuf, a charismatic cleric who called for a pure Islamic state in Nigeria.
+Police killed him in 2009 in an incident captured on video and posted online.

 The crackdown, some say, made Boko Haram more violent and defiant.

 Abubakar Shekau took control of the group and escalated the attacks.
-It murdered and kidnapped Westerners and started a bombing campaign that targeted churches, mosques and government buildings.
+It murdered and kidnapped Westerners and started a bombing campaign that targets churches, mosques and government buildings.